+Phone: (613)563-1236 Email: awards@aucc.ca

-E-mail: awards@aucc.ca Website: www.aucc.ca
+Website: www.aucc.ca

-THE FUND FOR THEOLOGICAL EDUCATION, INC.
+4. FUND FOR THEOLOGICAL EDUCATION, INC.

 The Undergraduate Fellows Program provides \$1,500 that students can apply toward their undergraduate studies.
 Qualified students need to be nominated in order to be considered for this stipend.
 To be eligible, a student must demonstrate skills and aptitude for ministry, must be a citizen of either the United States or Canada, must be enrolled in a program leading toward a bachelor's degree and must have a superior grade point average.
 Contact Roy Berkenbosch for more information.
 Application deadline is March 1.